-Twenty one new holes have been drilled into the project in the last drilling campaign by Impact.
-The total number of holes into the Commonwealth Project is 108, comprising 49 reverse circulation (RC) holes, 45 diamond holes, 10 underground channel samples and four underground drillholes.
+Twenty one new holes were drilled by Impact in 2014.
+The total number of holes into the Commonwealth project is 108, comprising 49 reverse circulation (RC) holes, 45 diamond holes, 10 underground channel samples and four underground drill holes.
 Of these holes, 52 intersected the mineralisation wireframe and were used in the estimation.
-Although some of the holes are historical Impact has twinned some of the higher grade intersections and these have largely confirmed the grades and widths.
+Although some of the holes are from previous explorers, Impact has twinned some of the higher grade intersections and these have largely confirmed the grades and widths.